SoodehAzizi465051/New-Orleans-Social-Network/README.md

 **3. Edges**

-This file includes contacts between  individuals
+The files (Edges.part1,Edges.part2, and Edges.part3)  include  contacts between  individuals

 id1: ID of the person in contact